blue-jay/blue-jay.github.io.hugo/content/generation/index.md

 - model
   - bare.gen | bare.json - creates a bare model with only placeholder functions
   - default.gen | default.json - creates a model with CRUD ready code
+  - nameonly.gen | nameonly.json - creates a model with CRUD ready code and only a **name** column
 - view
   - bare.json - creates four bare views with only a basic structure
   - create.gen | create.json - creates a CRUD ready creation form view